AtulSahu778/Hackathon-ArkaJain/README.md

 Render

-Or your own server setup
+Or your preferred hosting platform

-Just make sure to run a production build first:

-bash
-Copy
-Edit
-npm run build
-This will generate a dist/ folder you can deploy.

 🌐 Custom Domain
-If you're deploying on platforms like Vercel or Netlify, you can easily connect a custom domain through their dashboard settings.
+After deployment, you can connect a custom domain via your hosting platform’s dashboard (e.g., Vercel or Netlify).
+Most platforms provide step-by-step guides for setting this up.